VP of Operations

 Raymond Kumar, CPA, MBA, is an Senior Account Manager with R&D Tax Savers and has been with firm since 2008.
 Raymond has a Bachelor of Business Administration in Accounting from Adelphi University and an MBA from the NYU's Stern School of Business.
 Raymond manages R&D Tax Credit studies in various industries including many of the nation's leading architecture & engineering, aerospace, manufacturing, large accounting firms, and defense contractors.
 He also researches and co-authors numerous R&D articles for leading tax publications including Thomson Retuers and CCH's Corporate Business Taxation Monthly.

 Andrea Albanese is a Project Manager with R&D Tax Savers.
-Andrea graduated from SUNY Farmingdale with a BS in Technology Studies.
-She has been with the firm since 2010 and is responsible for managing R&D Tax Credit studies and client relationships for a variety of industries including software, life sciences, manufacturing, food science, and kitchen products.
-Andrea also prospects potential clients and analyzes potential tax projects.
-Andrea's R&D project focus includes food processing and kitchen science and she has authored numerous articles for leading tax publications such as Thomson Reuters and CCH's Corporate Business Taxation Monthly.
+Ms. Albanese graduated from SUNY Farmingdale with a BS in Technology Studies.
+She has been with the firm since 2010 and is responsible for managing R&D Tax Credit studies and client relationships for a variety of industries including software, life sciences, manufacturing, food science, and defense contracting.
+Andrea’s expertise includes assisting start-up clients in obtaining payroll R&D Tax Credits.
+Andrea also plays a key role in sales and marketing efforts as well as analyzes potential tax projects.
+Andrea's R&D project focus includes food processing and kitchen science and she has authored numerous articles on the topic for leading tax publications such as Thomson Reuters and CCH's Corporate Business Taxation Monthly.

 Charles R. Goulding is an Attorney / CPA, and President and founder of R&D Tax Savers.
 Mr. Goulding has been at the forefront of R&D tax credit work since the credit's 1981 inception.
 Previously, he was a Managing Director at Cooper Industries Inc., in Houston, Texas.
 Before joining Cooper, Mr. Goulding was a vice president of Dover Corporation, a seven billion dollar sales NYSE diversified industrial manufacturer.
 At both companies, Mr. Goulding created and administered company-wide R&D tax credit programs.
 These programs encompassed both domestic and international business operations and have helped generate over $400 million in tax savings for their respective firms.